 In 2015 we set up the Mitchell & Urwin Apprentice Academy to help skill up the next generation of bricklayers.
-Since then, we’ve recruited 49 bricklaying apprentices, making up 25% of our workforce.
+Since then, we’ve recruited 49 bricklaying apprentices.
 In 2017 we won the CITB Apprentice SME Employer Award for the whole of the UK, proving that our programme is leading the way for the building industry.

 What is our Apprentice Academy?